Chitralekhayaduvanshi/Simplified-Status-Page/README.md

 # Learnings:
 * I have built a web application which is fully AI powered.
 * I started with Cursor and using the composer which has in built Claude Sonnet 3.5, also intergrating the V0 from Vercel generating high-quality UIs and code.
-* Now with proper modification as per the requirements conculde a github repository.
+* Now with proper modification as per the requirements conculded with a github repository.
 * Finally deployed my application using Vercel.